MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 <properties
-    pageTitle="Use the Apply to each action to loop through an array of items. | Microsoft Flow" description="Use Microsoft Flow to loop through an array of items to check multiple conditions and take actions based on those conditions." services=""
+    pageTitle="Use the apply to each action to loop through an array of items. | Microsoft Flow" description="Use Microsoft Flow to loop through an array of items to check multiple conditions and take actions based on those conditions." services=""
     suite="flow"